 Benedicte has given recitals, chamber music concerts and appeared as soloist with orchestra in Scandinavia, Finland, Russia, Latvia, Holland, Germany, France, Hungary, Italy, Spain and USA.
 In December 2018 Benedicte made her debut in Asia, where she was invited to perform as a Guest Leader in the chamber music series of the Daejeon Philharmonic Orchestra in South Korea.
 Benedicte continued her relation with South Korea in 2019 with great success, performing chamber music concerts in Daejeon, and giving masterclasses at the Korea National University of Arts in Seoul.

 Benedicte Palko has a sincere pedagogical interest and is very active as a teacher.
 She frequently receives invitations to conduct piano and chamber music masterclasses at public schools and private courses in Spain, Europe and Asia.
 Her last masterclass took place at University Mozarteum in Salzburg.
-In Seville she has her own piano class with students from all over Andalusia and Spain, and she is a professor at MUSIKENE, the superior conservatory of the Basque country, in chamber music.
+In Seville she has her own piano class with students from all over Andalusia and Spain, and she is a professor in chambermusic at MUSIKENE, the superior conservatory of music of the Basque country, Spain.
 Her students, pianists as well as chamber music groups, are among the finest young musicians in Spain of today.
 She is also invited to give master classes regularly in different Universities/Superior level in Spain, and in the Erasmus exchange program of universities in Europe.
 Her students, pianists as well as chamber music groups, are among the finest young musicians in Spain of today.
 In April 2017 she was a jury member of the renowned 59th International piano competition “PREMIO JAÉN”, and she is also invited to be the President of the jury of the annual chamber music competition “Abate Marchena” in Utrera, Spain.